 Any order received before noon EST for items in stock is usually shipped that day.
 Orders placed after noon go out the next day.
 (We cannot control special orders coming straight from the manufacturer to you, they usually take longer to process.)
 The shipping time will depend on where you are and which of our warehouses sent your order.
 Which will depend on the product.
 As orders are shipped the tracking information is added to your order and you should get an email with a link to track your package via FedEx or USPS which will estimated delivery.
 Our Free Shipping offer is sent via UPS or Fed Ex or USPS depending on the product, whichever is most cost effective for us, not the fastest.
-If you need your item sooner, we also offer other Fed Ex expedited shipping methods at additional cost, so it’s available for emergencies.
-If it’s not showing you a method with a time frame you want, give us a call and we can work it out.
 We regret we cannot send orders via Free Shipping to Hawaii, Alaska or internationally.

 I’m trying to check out but it doesn’t seem to be completing.
 But I know my card info is correct.
 How do I check out?

 If you clicked ‘Place Order’ and it didn’t churn on your order for about 20 seconds and come back with an Order number, then the order hasn’t gone through.
-There are two situations we typicallycome across:
+There are two common situations that cause this:

-Sometimes there is nothing wrong with your card info, you have entered the billing address, the number and expiration correctly.
+Sometimes there is nothing wrong with your card info and you have entered the billing address, number, and expiration correctly.
 But occasionally our gateway gets a ‘Processor Decline’ from the bank issuing your credit card.
 This a response to our card processor saying that they sent the transaction to your bank, but the issuing bank for your card declined it.
-This could be because the amount is outside a red flag setting, or you don’t make frequent online purchases, or you just got anew card and haven’t activated ye, or are ate the limit, etc. You will need to call the number on the back of the card and ask them to approve this transaction.
+This could be because the amount is outside a red flag setting, or you don’t make frequent online purchases, or you just got a new card and haven’t activated yet, or are at the limit, etc. You will need to call the number on the back of the card and ask them to approve this transaction.
 Most likely you will need to speak to the fraud department as they are usually who has set the restriction.
 Once they do, you can hit Place Order again and it will go through.
 Try to do this before the order times out or you’ll have to enter it again.
 The cart will last longer than your card info.
 That expires and disappears from the page after a few moments, for your protection.